Minlync/dice-main/README.md

 Filter Function:

 The filter function enables users to roll a virtual dice to randomly decide what to eat.
 Based on the user's location, the system will display a list of nearby restaurants along with relevant details such as the average price range and walking distance.
-The results will be dynamically updated after each dice roll
+(Google API is too expensive, so it is not a complete function) The results will be dynamically updated after each dice roll

 https://dice-main.vercel.app/